 There are currently 3 parts to this movie.
 In the first movie, Ken Chow, the main lead, just enlisted into NS at Tekong.
 He got dumped by his girlfriend shortly after.
 He then thought of a plan to get out of Tekong to win her back:

 Chow Ken Chao Keng!
 In English it means malingering.
 However, in his attempt to malinger, he was down with heat injury for real.
 Because of his selfish actions, his worried father got into an accident when he was rushing to see his son that just got evacuated out of Tekong.
 As a result, his father suffered a stroke after the accident.
 The movie ends when Ken recovered both physically and mentally.

 Part 2 is continues the story of the first series.
 Ken Chow now becomes a Siao On kia, more so than the “Wayang King”.
 His platoon mates started to dislike him and conflict arises.
 Things took a better turn when Ken stick to the idea “Leave No Man Behind”.
 The ending shows Ken getting posted to SCS after his BMT.
 He slowly worked his way to OCS, fulfilling his father’s dream.

 Part 3 is about NDU.
 It is set in an alternate timeline where the main casts feature in Part 1 and 2 are posted to NDU instead.
-Ken’s parents are proud and likes to brag that he is in an elite unit.
-Some training in the NDU were shown.
+Ken’s parents are proud and like to brag that he is in an elite unit.
+Some training in the NDU was shown.